When God Calls a Woman

-One such woman was Jerena Lee, a trailblazer who refused to let societal norms dictate her faith journey.
+One such woman was Jerena Lee, a trailblazer who refused to let societal limitations define her faith journey.

 A Humble Beginning

 Jerena Lee was born in Cape May, New Jersey, in the late 1700s.
-At the tender age of seven, she began working as a domestic servant for a white family—a life that prepared her for the hardships and separations she would later endure.
-Raised in a non-Christian household, Jerena’s spiritual journey began at sixteen when she attended church and experienced a profound encounter with the Holy Spirit.
+At just seven years old, she began working as a domestic servant for a white family.
+This shaped her resilience and prepared her for the challenges she would later face.
+Raised in a non-Christian household, her spiritual awakening came at the age of sixteen when she attended church and experienced a powerful encounter with the Holy Spirit.

-Initially, Jerena did not aspire to preach, but she became deeply involved in the church.
-She eventually married a pastor, and as the years went by, her desire to preach grew stronger.
-However, the church was unyielding, and women were not permitted to step into the pulpit.
+Initially, Jerena did not aspire to preach, but she became deeply involved in church life.
+She later married a pastor, and over time, a strong and undeniable desire to preach began to grow within her.
+However, the church at the time did not permit women to preach.

 A Journey of Perseverance